 Before the War, the herb was bought by agents and exported to Marseilles and other places.
 The plant is suitable to the sandy soil of the country.

-The Marjoram plants are obtained either by division of clumps in winter, or from seeds planted in parallel lines 2 metres apart, between the almond and olive trees; and the soil, being of necessity worked for cultivation of the trees, this also serves to fertilize the Marjoram.
+The Marjoram plants are obtained either by division of clumps in winter, or from seeds planted in parallel lines 2 meters apart, between the almond and olive trees; and the soil, being of necessity worked for cultivation of the trees, this also serves to fertilize the Marjoram.
 One cutting of plant-clumps is best, a second one weakens it.
 The stems are cut about 10 cms. from the ground, dried in the sun on earth which has been previously beaten slightly.
-The leaves are separated from the stems by being beaten with staves; they are discoloured by the sun, broken and mixed with the debris of stems of which the odour is less strong.
+The leaves are separated from the stems by being beaten with staves; they are discolored by the sun, broken and mixed with the debris of stems of which the odor is less strong.